Updated on December 16th, 2022 by Aristofanis Papadatos

 Alliance Resource Partners is the first publicly traded Master Limited Partnership and the second–largest coal producer in the eastern United States.

-Apart from its primary operations of producing and marketing coal to major domestic and international utility users, the company also owns both mineral and royalty interests in premier oil & gas regions, like the Permian, Anadarko, and Williston Basins.
+Apart from its primary operations of producing and marketing coal to major domestic and international utility users, the company also owns mineral and royalty interests in premier oil & gas regions, like the Permian, Anadarko, and Williston Basins.

 Click here to download our most recent Sure Analysis report on Alliance Resource Partners (preview of page 1 of 3 shown below):